Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Discussion

-The most interesting effect of electron-electron interaction being evident from Fig.1 is that regime of strong electron correlations (i.e. the "steady flow" of strongly interacting electrons in the leads) establishes much faster in the system than "steady flow" regime of the same kind for weakly interacting (and non-interacting) electrons in QPC.
-This feature is remarkable just because in the steady state of ballistic electron transport the "interacting" Luttinger liquid tunnel junctions provide much slower electron tunneling than "non-interacting" ones due to Kane-Fisher suppression of electron density of states on the edge of 1D quantum wire (Kane-Fisher effect)\cite{11,12,17,38}.
-Here, as it can be seen from Fig.1, Kane-Fisher suppression of electron tunneling is manifested in much lower amplitudes of non-equilibrium oscillations of "steady flow" rate $ R_{SF}(t) $ for interacting electrons, however the latter does not contradict much faster decay of these non-equilibrium oscillations to the equilibrium value of $ R_{SF}(t)=1/2 $ being revealed here for arbitrary interacting electrons (when $ g<1 $) in the tunnel junction.
-Moreover, it seems to be quite natural when strong electron-electron correlations in the system "enforce" its evolution to equilibrium state (or steady state) more effectively than "weak" correlations in the non-interacting and weakly interacting cases.
+The most interesting effect of electron-electron interaction being evident from Figs.1-4 is that the steady state regime (i.e. the "steady flow" of strongly interacting electrons in the leads) establishes in the QPC system much faster than it takes the system of weakly interacting (and/or non-interacting) electrons in the QPC leads to evolve to the same regime of a "steady flow".
+This feature is remarkable just because in the steady state of ballistic electron transport "interacting" Luttinger liquid tunnel junctions provide much slower electron tunneling than "non-interacting" ones due to well-known Kane-Fisher effect of suppression of electron density of states on the edges of two tunnel-coupled 1D quantum wires\cite{11,12,17,38}.
+Here, as it can be seen from Figs.1-4, Kane-Fisher suppression of electron tunneling is manifested in much lower amplitudes of non-equilibrium oscillations of "steady flow" rate $ R_{SF}(t) $ for interacting electrons, however the latter does not contradict much faster decay of these non-equilibrium oscillations to the low-temperature steady flow value of $ R_{SF}(t)\approx 1/2 $ being revealed here for arbitrary interacting electrons (when $ g<1 $) in the tunnel junction.
+Moreover, it seems to be quite natural when strong electron-electron correlations in the system "enforce" its evolution to the steady state more effectively than "weak" correlations in the non-interacting and weakly interacting cases can provide.